syedhassaanahmed/syedhassaanahmed/README.md

 ### Things I believe (*in no particular order*)

 - As a manager/lead, if things go well, give your team the credit.
-If things go badly, take the blame yourself.
+If things go sideways, take the blame yourself.
 - Always keep learning.
 Teach yourself multiple ways of solving the same problem.
 - The term *best practices* is relative.
-Best practices change over time.
-Be prepared to unlearn and re-learn.
+Best practices constantly change over time.
+Brace yourself to unlearn and re-learn.
 - People over processes.
-- New systems are best designed by a small numbers of minds, not committees.
+- New systems are best designed by a small number of minds, not committees.
 - Judge people on their contributions, not on how confident they seem.
 - Don't let your own desire to get things done quickly turn into undue pressure on your peers.
 - Code is a liability, not an asset.